Felt Needs of Cancer Palliative Care Professionals Working in India: A Qualitative Study

 With limited health-care resources and scarcity of trained and experienced professionals in palliative care (oncologists, nurses, counselors, and other allied health professionals), the field is challenging in providing access to the needy patients in India.[1-4]

 Research suggests that (a) cancer palliative care professionals experience high levels of burnout, compassion fatigue and psychosocial distress,[5,6] (b) grief held by oncology staff is underappreciated and underestimated, (c) devastating consequences for quality of patient care, and (d) close encounters with death leads to reflections of life and death.

 There have been a few qualitative studies[3,10-12] conducted in India with an intention of understanding professional care providers’ views and experiences working in a palliative care setting.
-However, to improve the patient care, organizational services, and personal and professional fulfillment of professionals, it’s important to explore and address the psychological and emotional needs as experienced by the cancer palliative care professionals.
+However, to improve the patient care, organizational services, and personal and professional fulfilment of professionals, it’s important to explore and address the psychological and emotional needs as experienced by the cancer palliative care professionals.
 The aim of the present study was to explore felt needs of cancer palliative care professionals working in India.

 MATERIALS AND METHODS